-3) Revised strategy and priorities
+5) Revised strategy and priorities

-These aforementioned internal and external factors presented a compelling case for IDC to refocus its strategy, business model and strategic priorities, in a manner that will increase its development effectiveness whilst at the same time ensuring the long-term sustainability of the Corporation.
-An important focus for the Corporation will be to enhance the quality of its portfolio, by ensuring funding approvals that balance development effectiveness and risk sharing and by addressing challenges in the existing portfolio including subsidiaries and key investments.
+The factors described above resulted in a refocussed, business model and strategic priorities, in a manner that will increase its development effectiveness whilst at the same time ensuring the long-term sustainability of the Corporation.
+An important focus for the Corporation over the short-to medium-term will be to manage its liquidity and enhance the quality of its portfolio, by ensuring funding approvals that balance development effectiveness and risk sharing and by addressing challenges in the existing portfolio including subsidiaries and key investments.